Get live forex alerts on Telegram

 Remittances are money transfers sent by Ethiopians living and working abroad — the diaspora — back to their families in Ethiopia.
 Ethiopia has an estimated two to three million diaspora members across the US, Europe, the Middle East, and Australia, and the money they send home is one of the country's most important sources of foreign currency, comparable in scale to top agricultural exports.
 The 2024 forex reform, which made official exchange rates more competitive, was expected to significantly increase the share of remittances flowing through formal banks rather than informal channels.

-Install Our Android App
+Install the Android app

-Get live forex rates on your phone
+Live rates on your phone · Free